CO-298: Medical Plan Benefits Not Available - Forwarded to Vision

 General Prevention

-- Verify eligibility and determine the correct plan before claim submission
+- Perform eligibility verification for both medical and vision plans before claim submission

-- Apply accurate coding per plan guidelines to route claims correctly
+- Use accurate current coding per plan guidelines for vision services

-- Monitor plan policy changes regarding vision benefit classifications
+- Monitor plan policy updates and communicate changes internally

 Also Filed As